psykube/psykube/README.md

 ### Binaries
 You can also download the [pre-built binaries](https://github.com/CommercialTribe/psykube/releases/latest).

+### Versions
+The Major, Minor, and Patch components of the version match the kubectl version used by Pyskube.
+The fourth component tracks the Psykube specific release.
+Click [here](https://github.com/jpbarela/psykube/releases) for a list of versions.

 ## The Psykube YAML

 A .psykube.yml is required in the root for each app.
 This can be overridden with